TheAcharya/MarkerData-Website/docs/In Action/notion-profile.md

 ---
-label: Notion Profile
+label: Sending to Notion
 icon: video
 order: -1
 ---
-# Notion Profile
+# Sending to Notion